 Choose a stain that is specifically formulated for use with laser-engraved wood to ensure compatibility and minimize any potential adverse effects on the engraving process.
 Consider the level of translucency or opacity of the stain, as this will impact the visibility of the engraved design.
 Transparent or semi-transparent stains allow the wood grain to show through, while opaque stains provide more uniform color coverage.

 Pro Tip: If you’re using oil-based or petroleum-based stain, make sure to give the wood plenty of time to dry.
 If it doesn’t dry well, the stain can become flammable, which might cause burns and leave smoky marks on your wood.
-On the other hand, if you use a water-based stain, it won’t leave any burn or smoke marks on your workpiece.

 The color of the stain will significantly influence the appearance of the engraved wood.
 Choose a stain color that complements the wood species and aligns with your desired aesthetic.
 Popular options include natural wood tones, rich earthy hues, and vibrant accent colors.